glutanimate/image-occlusion-enhanced/README.md

 Other tricks:

 - add arrow heads to your lines: Draw a line using the line tool and select it.
 A drop-down box labeled "arrows" should appear in the top bar.
-Choose the arrow head you want or use the "markers" tool beside it for a larger variety of customization.
+Choose the arrow head you want or use the "markers" tool beside it for a larger variety of markers

 ### Using all available fields to their full extent